 - 3. Repealed.
 Laws 2003, c.
 452, § 1-18, eff.
 July 1, 2004. - 3-A. Repealed.
 Laws 2003, c.
 452, § I-19, eff.
-July 1, 2004. - 3-B. Penalties. - 6.
+July 1, 2004. - 3-B. Penalties.
 The following apply to violations of this section. - A. In addition to any other penalty authorized by law, the court shall impose a fine of not less than \$500 for each violation of this section.
-The court may order the defendant to pay the costs of the care, housing and veterinary medical treatment for the animal including the costs of relocating the animal. - B. The court, as part of the sentence for a violation of this section, may prohibit the defendant from owning, possessing or having on the defendant's premises an animal or animals as determined by the court for a period of time, up to and including permanent relinquishment, as determined by the court.
-A person placed on probation for a violation of this section with a condition that prohibits owning, possessing or having an animal or animals on the probationer's premises is subject to revocation of probation and removal of the animal or animals at the probationer's expense if this condition is violated.
-The court as part of the sentence may order, as a condition of probation, that the defendant be
+The court may order the defendant to pay the costs of the care, housing and veterinary medical treatment for the animal including the costs of relocating the animal. - B. Repealed.
+Laws 2019, c.
+99, § 1, eff.
+Sept.
+19, 2019 - C. Title 17-A, section 9-A governs the use of prior convictions when determining a sentence under this subsection. - D. The court, as part of the sentence for a violation of this section: - (1) May prohibit a defendant convicted of a Class D crime under this section from owning, possessing or having on the defendant's premises an animal for a period of time that the court determines to be reasonable, up to and including permanent relinquishment; - (2) Shall prohibit a defendant convicted of a Class C crime under this section from owning, possessing or having on the defendants premises an animal for a period of at least 5 years, up to and including permanent relinquishment; - (3) May impose any other reasonable restrictions on a defendant's future ownership or custody of an animal as determined by the court to be necessary for the protection of animals, including but not limited to reasonable restrictions on future ownership, possession or custody and prohibiting the person from employment that involves the care of animals or any other contact with animals; and - (4) May order as a condition of probation that the probationer be evaluated to determine the need for psychiatric or psychological counseling and, if it is determined to be appropriate by the court, receive psychiatric or psychological counseling at the defendant's expense.